SlideWave/gitignore-include/README.md

 ## </include>
 ```

-Please note that recursive definitions are not yet supported: aka a file including another file that includes something else.
-That said PRs to solve this and other issues are welcome!
+Please note that recursive definitions are supported: aka a file including another file that includes something else.
+This means you can nest ignore files as many layers deep as you wish!

 ## Installation